Mental Health Crisis Response Guide (Red Folder)

 • If safe and possible, follow through with the person to ensure they are doing okay

-• If applicable, fill out a UCARE report so trained university staff can check in with the student on a regular basis and support them as needed
+• Fill out a UCARE report so trained university staff can check in with the student on a regular basis and support them as needed

 • Take care of yourself and your own mental health